 Welcome to my website.
-Here you can find my Contact information, a complete list of scientific publications and arXiv postings, who my group members are, as well as commentary and updates on my work and newsworthy items.
+Here you can find my Contact information, a complete list of scientific publications and arXiv postings, my patents, who my group members are, as well as commentary and updates on my work and newsworthy items.

 An overview of my work is available on my Google Scholar account.

 Prof. Jordan received his B.S. in Physics and Mathematics (1997) from Texas A&M University and his Ph.D. in Theoretical Physics (2002) from the University of California, Santa Barbara, supervised by Prof. Mark Srednicki.
 He was a postdoctoral fellow at the University of Geneva (2002-2005) with Prof. Markus Büttiker, and a research scientist at Texas A&M (2005-2006) with Prof. Marlan Scully.
 He joined the University of Rochester as Assistant Professor of Physics in 2006, was promoted to Associate Professor with Tenure in 2012, and full Professor in 2015.
 He received the UR Department of Physics and Astronomy's teaching excellence award in 2010.

 He received the NSF CAREER award in 2009 and was named a Simons Fellow in theoretical physics for 2017.

 He became a managing editor for Quantum Studies: Mathematics and Foundations in 2018, and became co-editor in chief in 2019.
 Prof. Jordan is also a member of the editorial board of Inference: International Review of Science starting in 2019.